kismetwireless/cases/hak5-pineapple-mk7/mk7-tactical-v2/README.md

 <img src="img/tactical.jpg" width="480">

+## New version!

+The [v3 version](../mk7-tactical-3/) of the case may be what you're looking for instead!

 ## Parts list

-In addition to printing the [./mk7-tactical-v2-case-top.stl](top) and [./mk7-tactical-v2-case-bottom.stl](bottom) parts of the case, you will need:
+In addition to printing the [top](./mk7-tactical-v2-case-top.stl) and [bottom](./mk7-tactical-v2-case-bottom.stl) parts of the case, you will need:

 1. 4x M5x8mm bolts